 In case a board member wishes to step down from their position as a member of the MSF Sweden Board before the end of their mandate, they are expected to inform the President in writing.
 The Board will formally accept the resignation at the first board meeting after the board member announces that they want to step down.
-A replacement member will be elected at the next GA for the remainder of the term.
+A replacement member will be elected at the next GA.
 If there is a need to replace the board member before the GA, the Board can co-opt a new member.
-However, the co-opted board member does not have voting rights.

 If the Board is no longer able to form a quorum due to a board member's resignation, removal or death, an extraordinary GA will be called to elect replacement member(s).

-If the Vice President, Treasurer or Secretary were to resign, die or be removed, a replacement will be elected at the next board meeting.
+If the Vice President, Treasurer or Secretary were to resign, die or be removed, a replacement from within the Board will be elected at the next board meeting.
+If this is not possible, the Board can co-opt a member to fill the position.